 We are pleased to report that our drinking water is safe and meets Federal and State requirements.
 Those items that were detected during our testing process are detailed on the following pages.
-If you have any questions about the Water Quality Report, please contact Douglas Crawshaw, Water Quality Manager at 717-848-2984, or email customer.service@yorkwater.com.
+If you have any questions about this Water Quality Report, please contact York Water at 717-848-2984, or email customer.service@yorkwater.com.